odoo/odoo-ls/server/error_code.md

 "This model is not in the dependencies of your module."
 With the Environment (often via self.env), you are trying to get a recordset of a model that is not defined in the current module or in the dependencies of the current module.
-Even if it could work, this is strongly not recommended, as the model you are refering to could be not available on a live database.
+Even if it could work, this is strongly not recommended, as the model you are referring to could be not available on a live database.
 Do not forget that even if your model is in an auto-installed module, it can be uninstalled by a user.

 ### OLS30102